zapty/forever-service/README.md

     --logrotateMax [value]             Maximum logrotated files to retain, default 10 (logrotate parameter)

-    --dateExt                          Archive old versions of log files adding a daily extension like YYYYMMDD instead of simply adding a number
+    --logrotateDateExt                 Archive old versions of log files adding a daily extension like YYYYMMDD instead of simply adding a number

     --logrotateCompress                Enable compression for logrotate